 Reputable movers will be registered or carry certificates attesting to their business practices.
+For example, a company like International Van Lines is known for its reliability and meets all the necessary requirements.
 Moving companies that operate between states must be registered with the Department of Transportation, and 33 states also require that moving companies register with the DOT.
 This means that the company will have a license identifying commercial transport vehicles in interstate commerce.
 DOT-licensed movers must display their number both on their website and in any advertising, so a quick search will tell you a lot.

 Request a Free Estimate

 A reputable moving company registered with FMCSA is obligated to offer free estimates to potential clients, so this a great way to narrow down your search.
 These estimates are offered after in-home consultations where the movers will get a good understanding of the size of your move, whether you have specialty items to move, and other indicators that will let them give you an accurate estimate.
 It’s a good idea to get at least three estimates in writing and following an in-house appraisal.
 If the estimate you are given seems too low in comparison to others in the running, this is suspicious.
 Of course, if the company only wants to give an estimate by phone without sending a representative over, then this is a dead giveaway that something is amiss.